gowachin/DiveR/README.md

 A second dive depends heavily on the first one as the desaturation is not perfect and residual azote will impact the second saturation.
  -->

+## Documentation

+For further information, check the vignettes describing above examples in more depth.

+### Dive planification

+**A vignette need to be written**

 ### Gas Consumption